Newsletter Subscribe

 Butter, Olive Oil, Dijon Mustard and Heavy Cream, Potatoes, Onion, Garlic, Chili, Celery and Bay leaves, Parsley, Cheddar cheese and Salami (Fried), Paprika powder, Chicken stock cube, Nutmeg powder, Salt and Black Pepper.

-Add the spices: Add the nutmeg, paprika powder, black pepper, and salt.
+Add the nutmeg, paprika powder, black pepper, and salt.
 Add the bay leaves and chicken stock cube.
 Add 1/2 cup of water.
 Mix the ingredients.
 Let it simmer for a few minutes.
-Thereafter, add the balance of the water and potatoes.
-Cook for 15 minutes on medium-high heat until the potatoes are soft and can be pierced with a fork.
+Thereafter, add the remaining water and potatoes.

 Store in the fridge for two to three days.
 Freezing is also possible.
 Potato soup can be stored in the freezer for three months—Defrost and thaw in a pot or on the countertop.
 Reheat on the stove.

-This creamy potato soup pairs well with Garlic Bread, Garlic naan, a Grilled Cheese Sandwich, or a nutritious green salad such as Kale or Caesar’s Salad.
-If you want a fancy option for a sandwich, then consider our Gourmet Beef and Cheese Toastie which is absolutely phenomenal in terms of the flavour.
+This creamy potato soup pairs well with Garlic Naan, a Grilled Cheese Sandwich, or a nutritious green salad, such as Kale or Caesar Salad.
+If you want a fancy sandwich option, consider our Beef & Cheese Sandwich recipe, which is absolutely phenomenal inflavor.

-Fix a thick soup: If the soup is too thick, add more broth or cream to adjust the taste.
-Taste the soup to test the level of salt and adjust accordingly.
+If the soup is too thick, add more broth or cream to adjust the taste.
+Taste the soup to check the salt level and adjust accordingly.
 Blend according to your personal preference.
-Cut the potatoes into smaller cubes; it will cook faster.
-Adding salami is visually appetizing and it also adds more flavor to the potato soup.
+Cut the potatoes into smaller cubes; they will cook faster.
+Adding salami is visually appealing and enhances the flavor of the potato soup.
+Cook the potatoes for 15 minutes.
+Avoid overcooking the potatoes; it can make the soup starchy, as they will absorb more water than necessary, creating a watery, mushy soup.